amontalenti/home/README.rst

 4. Install the p10k theme
 5. Install an extra oh-my-zsh plugin

-We'll follow these steps in turn.
+We'll follow ALL these steps in turn.

 We use pyenv_ to compile Python and manage Python environments, because some of my helper scripts rely on Python and pyenv, and expect it.
 The one-liner here should be::